 For many years we were using a free Time Stamp Text APP to insert current date and time stamp from clipboard (CB).
 Something happened to this simple APP and it is no longer available in the Apple store.

 For over 3 months I had to type the date and time manually loosing 10 seconds or so on every new Notes entry. – Unacceptable.

-Finally, I’ve learned that iPhone iOS 13.1 has new feature Shortcuts that facilitates automation.
+Starting from iOS 13.1 iPhone has a new feature – Shortcuts that facilitates automation.
 And these Shortcuts did not disappoint.

 Here is a plan for the shortcut actions and attaching that shortcut to Notes automation procedure:

 – every time we go to Notes, system should open the latest note and store current date and time stamp in the clipboard so that we can paste it into a desired spot in the note.